 - a.
 Verify that the ambient requirements specified in 4.3.4 are met.
 Take plots of the ambient when required by the referenced paragraph. - b.
 Turn on the measurement equipment and allow a sufficient time for stabilization. - c.
-Using the system check path of Figure RE102-5, perform the following evaluation of the overall measurement system from each antenna to the data output device at the highest measurement frequency of the antenna.
+Using the system check path of Figure RE102-5, perform the following evaluation of the overall measurement system from the coaxial cable end used at each antenna to the data output device at 10.5 kHz (only for measurements implemented between 10 kHz and 2 MHz), 2.1 MHz, 12 MHz and 29.5 MHz for active rod antennas, 197 MHz for the biconical antenna, 990 MHz for the large double ridge horn and 17.5 GHz for the small double ridge horn.
 For rod antennas that use passive matching networks, the evaluation shall be performed at the center frequency of each band.
-For active rod antennas, the evaluation shall be performed at the lowest frequency of test, at a mid-band frequency, and at the highest frequency of test. - (1) Apply a calibrated signal level, which is at least 6 dB below the limit (limit minus antenna factor), to the coaxial cable at the antenna connection point. - (2) Scan the measurement receiver in the same manner as a normal data scan.
-Verify that the data recording device indicates a level within ± 3 dB of the injected signal level. - (3) For the 104 cm rod antenna, remove the rod element and apply the signal to the antenna matching network through a 10 pF capacitor connected to the rod mount as shown in Figure RE102-8.
-Commercial calibration jigs or injection networks shall not be used. - (4) If readings are obtained which deviate by more than ± 3 dB, locate the source of the error and correct the deficiency prior to proceeding with the testing. - d.
-Using the measurement path of Figure RE102-5, perform the following evaluation for each antenna to demonstrate that there is electrical continuity through the antenna. - (1) Radiate a signal using an antenna or stub radiator at the highest measurement frequency of each antenna. - (2) Tune the measurement receiver to the frequency of the applied signal and verify that a received signal of appropriate amplitude is present.
-Note: This evaluation is intended to provide a coarse indication that the antenna is functioning properly.
+A check shall also be performed when the measurement path is changed for a particular antenna such as the coaxial cable, addition or removal of preamplifiers, or different ports used on the measurement receiver.
+System check path verification shall be performed near the upper end of the affected frequency band. - (1) Apply a calibrated signal level, which is at least 6 dB below the limit (limit minus antenna factor), to the coaxial cable at the antenna connection point. - (2) Scan the measurement receiver in the same manner as a normal data scan.
+Verify that the data recording device indicates a level within ±3 dB of the injected signal level. - (3) For the 104 cm rod antenna, remove the rod element and apply the signal to the antenna matching network through a capacitor connected to the rod mount as shown on Figure RE102-8.
+The capacitor value is nominally 10 pF, but shall be per the manufacturer's instruction.
+Commercial calibration jigs or injection networks shall not be used. - (4) If readings are obtained which deviate by more than ±3 dB, locate the source of the error and correct the deficiency prior to proceeding with the testing. - d.
+Using the measurement path of Figure RE102-5, perform the following evaluation for each antenna to demonstrate that there is electrical continuity through the antenna. - (1) Visually inspect each antenna for physical damage.
+Radiate a signal using an antenna or stub radiator at the highest measurement frequency of each antenna. - (2) Tune the measurement receiver to the frequency of the applied signal and verify that a received signal of appropriate amplitude is present.
+NOTE: This evaluation is intended to provide a coarse indication that the antenna is functioning properly.
 There is no requirement to accurately measure the signal level.

 - e.
 Turn on the EUT and allow sufficient time for stabilization. - f.
-Using the measurement path of Figure RE102-5, determine the radiated emissions from the EUT and its associated cabling. - (1) Scan the measurement receiver for each applicable frequency range, using the bandwidths and minimum measurement times in Table II. - (2) Above 30 MHz, orient the antennas for both horizontally and vertically polarized fields. - (3) Take measurements for each antenna position determined under 5.17.3.3c(2)(c) above.
+Using the measurement path of Figure RE102-5, determine the radiated emissions from the EUT and its associated cabling. - (1) Scan the measurement receiver for each applicable frequency range, using the bandwidths and minimum measurement times in Table II. - (2) Above 30 MHz, orient the antennas for both horizontally and vertically polarized fields. - (3) Take measurements for each antenna position determined under 5.18.3.3c(2)(c).